Clockwork Neutrinogenesis: Baryogenesis from theory space: Discussion and conclusion

-In conclusion, we would like to remark here that the generation of hierarchically suppressed couplings or mass scales is a generic feature of the clockwork mechanism which has led to its application in phenomenology largely in that context alone.
-Importantly, in most models based on the CW mechanism the dynamical heavy degrees of freedom (CW \textit{gears}) had but only a passive role in the phenomenology discussed therein \cite{Hambye:2016qkf,Alonso:2018bcg,Kehagias:2016kzt}.
+In conclusion, we would like to remark that the generation of hierarchically suppressed couplings or mass scales is a characteristic feature of the clockwork mechanism which has led to its application in phenomenology largely in that context alone.
+Importantly, in most models based on the CW mechanism the dynamical heavy degrees of freedom (CW \textit{gears}) had but only a passive role in the phenomenology discussed therein \cite{Alonso:2018bcg,Kehagias:2016kzt}.
 In this work, we have shown a more active, albeit pivotal, role for the CW gears in the context of leptogenesis.
-This not only paves the way for further explorations related to BAU within the CW framework, but also in other theory space constructions based on a localisation mechanism, e.g. \cite{Craig:2017ppp}.
-To this effect, a model for leptogenesis based on the \textit{closed clockwork} topology \cite{Choudhury:2022lmk} will be presented in \cite{CWlep}.
+This not only paves the way for further explorations related to BAU within the CW framework, but also in other theory space constructions based on a localization mechanism, see e.g. ref.\cite{Craig:2017ppp}.